rajbot/CDX-Writer/README.md

 The CDX files produced by the [archive-access](http://sourceforge.net/projects/archive-access/) produce different CDX lines in these cases:

+### Differences in SURTs:
+* archive-access decodes %7F in SURT urls

 ### Differences in MIME Type:
 * archive-access does not parse mime type for large warc payloads, and just returns 'unk'
 * archive-access returns a "close" mime type when a Connection: close header is sent, then a Content-Type HTTP header is sent with a blank value, and then the connection is immediately closed.